bminer/node-mysql-queues/README.md

 be queued until this Queue is empty and all callbacks of this Queue have finished executing.
 That means that a query added to a Queue can also queue a query using `Queue.query`, and it will be executed before any `client.query` call.
 Thus, nested query queueing is supported in query callbacks, allowing support for transactions and more.
 See the source code for further documentation.

+Note: Once `execute()` is called and all queries have completed, the Queue will be empty again.
+You may continue to use `Queue.query` and `Queue.execute` to queue and execute more queries.
+However, as noted below, you should *never* reuse a Queue created by `client.startTransaction`

 #### `Queue.commit()`

-Available only if this Queue is a transaction.
-This queues 'COMMIT' and calls `execute()` Once you call commit() on this Queue, you should discard it.
+Available only if this Queue was created with `client.startTransaction`.
+This queues 'COMMIT' and calls `execute()`
+You should call either `commit()` or `rollback()` exactly once.
+Once you call `commit()` on this Queue, you should discard it.

-Note: if the Queue has already been released, this method throws an Exception.
-A released Queue is one that has already been executed AND all callbacks have completed.
-Normally, released Queues can be re-used, but transactions cannot be re-used.

-In addition, release transaction Queues call commit() by default to end the transaction; however, this behavior SHOULD NOT be relied upon.
+If you do not call `commit()` or `rollback()` and the Queue has completed execution, `commit()` will be called automatically; however, one should **NOT** rely on this behavior.

 #### `Queue.rollback()`

-Available only if this Queue is a transaction.
-This queues 'ROLLBACK' and calls `execute()` Once you call rollback() on this Queue, you should discard it.
+Available only if this Queue was created with `client.startTransaction`.
+This queues 'ROLLBACK' and calls `execute()`
+You should call either `commit()` or `rollback()` exactly once.
+Once you call `rollback()` on this Queue, you should discard it.

-Note: if the Queue has already been released, this method throws an Exception.